 What a depressing few entries those were.

-- SPOILER ALERT: Lindsey Hunter is only player in this entire list to still be playing in the NBA.
-But he shouldn't be.
-He's been a member of the Bulls for two straight seasons, ostensibly to act as a mentor for young point guard Derrick Rose.
-The idea is that because Rose is a bad shooter and worst defensive player, that Lindsey Hunter will be able to mentor him into improving these skills, as well as helping to develop an understanding of the nuances of the point guard position.
+He’s been a member of the Bulls for two straight seasons, ostensibly to act as a mentor for young point guard Derrick Rose.
+The idea is that because Rose is a bad shooter and worse defensive player, Hunter will be able to mentor him into improving these skills, as well as helping to develop an understanding of the nuances of the point guard position.
 However, lost in that dreamlike scenario are a few overlooked facts:

-1) Lindsey Hunter stopped being a good defender 4 years ago.
+1) Lindsey Hunter stopped being a good defender four years ago.

-2) Lindsey Hunter stopped being a good shooter 8 years ago.
+2) Lindsey Hunter stopped being a good shooter eight years ago.

-3) Lindsey Hunter was never a point guard.
+3) Lindsey Hunter was never truly a point guard.

-At this stage of his career, Lindsey Hunter has literally nothing to give on the court.
-He can't defend, can't shoot, can't drive, can't run, and can't run an offense.
+At this stage of his career, Lindsey Hunter has little to give on the court.
+He can’t defend, can’t shoot, can’t get separation to drive, can’t run, and can’t run an offence.
 His sole positive attribute of not turning the ball over comes only as a result of never doing anything proactive with the ball.
 And also because he usually manages to get one last pass off before the 24 second violation is called.
 Everything he provides is off the court.

-- Lynch last played in the 2004-05 season, averaging 3.7 points, 4.0 rebounds and 2.0 assists for the Hornets.
-They waived him as one of the last cuts in 2005 training camp, even though they owed him $3.2 million from a completely unnecessary 1 year extension that they gave him in 2003.
+Lynch last played in the 2004-05 season, averaging 3.7 points, 4.0 rebounds and 2.0 assists for the Hornets.
+They waived him as one of the last cuts in 2005 training camp, even though they owed him $3.2 million from an ambitious one-year extension that they gave him in 2003.
 Whoops.
-Lynch became administrative assistant and graduate manager at Southern Methodist University in December 2006, and due to a lack of evidence to the contrary, I'll presume he's still there.
+Lynch became administrative assistant and graduate manager at Southern Methodist University in December 2006, and due to a lack of evidence to the contrary, I’ll presume he’s still there.

 – 13th pick: Terry Dehere (L.A.
 Clippers)

-- Dehere played 6 NBA seasons, the best of which was his third.
-Playing all 82 games but getting only 10 starts, Dehere averaged 12.4 points and 4.3 assists per game, posting a PER of 16.7 and an awesome true shooting percentage of .612%.
-And that's as a point guard.
-After falling out of the league in 1999, Dehere spent 1 year in Germany, 18 months out of the game and then three months with the North Charleston Lowgators of the D-League, before retiring in 2002.
+Dehere played six NBA seasons, the best of which was his third.
+Playing all 82 games but getting only 10 starts, he averaged 12.4 points and 4.3 assists per game, posting a PER of 16.7 and an awesome true shooting percentage of .612%.
+And that’s as a point guard.
+After falling out of the league in 1999, Dehere spent one year in Germany, 18 months out of the game and then three months with the North Charleston Lowgators of the D-League, before retiring in 2002.

 – 14th pick: Scott Haskin (Indiana)